dolmen-tech/import-map-storage-helper/README.md

 A rule has the following properties :

-- `name`: the rule name
+- `name`: The rule name
 - `action`: The action to perform. (`keep` or `delete`)
 - `versionSelector` (optional): A [javascript string pattern Regexp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) to select a version the rule can be applied

 - `olderThan` (optional): An object that represent a Duration.
 This let apply the rule only on version orlder than the given duration
-  - `amount`: the amount of time
+  - `amount`: The amount of time
-  - `unit`: the unit of the amount given.
+  - `unit`: The unit of the amount given.
 This must be one of [available unit](https://day.js.org/docs/en/manipulate/add#list-of-all-available-units).

 ### rules samples